 For those with limited interaction with native speakers, here are a few ideas:

-Actually, I am not a big proponent of using Hollywood movies to learn natural English conversation because movies, television shows and other programs are often highly rehearsed.
+Actually, I am not a big fan of using Hollywood movies to learn natural English conversation because movies, television shows and other programs are often highly rehearsed.
 They are not natural conversation.
 However, Hollywood movies can be helpful for shadowing exercises.
 For more on shadowing, click here.

 When I suggest American songs as an idea to improve comprehension, most 'freak out' thinking it will be way too tough.
 I do not suggest very fast songs, but songs where singers sing at a pace close to the pace people speak.
 Two songs you can try to listen to are "The Gambler" and "Operator."